KeelyTeh/Analytics_Bootcamp/README.md

 # Analytics_Bootcamp
-This resposity holds the various projects I completed in CareerFoundry's Data Analytics bootcamp.
+This resposity holds the various projects I completed in CareerFoundry's Data Analytics Program.